Treatment Options

 Immunotherapy

-Immunotherapy is a treatment designed to stimulate the body’s immune system to recognize and destroy cancer cells.
+Immunotherapy is a treatment designed to stimulate the body’s immune system to recognize and also destroy cancer cells.
 Although still a relatively new approach in prostate cancer treatment, clinical trials have shown promising results.

 Chemotherapy